xylplm/angular-tabler-icons/README.md

 ## Description

+This is based on [angular-tabler-icons](https://github.com/pierreavn/angular-tabler-icons) The main reason for FORK's project is that the original author did not have time to maintain and review the code, so they forked their own version.

 This package allows you to use the [Tabler Icons](https://tabler.io/icons) in your angular applications.
 Tabler Icons is a set of free MIT-licensed high-quality SVG icons for you to use in your web projects.
 Each icon is designed on a 24x24 grid and a 2px stroke.

 ## Install